High-impact, focused therapy that breaks lifelong patterns and helps you build a more secure and confident sense of yourself

 Many of the people I work with have already spent years trying to understand why they think, feel and relate in these ways.
 What they want is not simply more insight, but a deeper shift in how they experience themselves, relate to others and move through the world.

 These patterns are not fixed aspects of who you are.
 They are longstanding emotional and relational patterns that can change through focused therapeutic work.
-By working directly with the emotional conflicts and defensive patterns underlying them, it becomes possible to feel more grounded, self-trusting and secure in who you are.
+By working directly with the emotional conflicts and defensive patterns underlying them, it becomes possible to loosen longstanding patterns of self-doubt and over-adaptation, creating space to experience yourself with greater self-acceptance and a deeper sense of your own worth.

 My Approach